Quality assurance procedures: Section Q

 Q3.
 External Examiner – Term of Office

 An external examiner for a doctoral thesis should not normally be appointed more than three times in any two-year period for each new candidate.
-Such examiners may also be appointed to examine master’s theses in the same period – eligibility to examiner for doctoral degrees and master’s awards will be considered independently.
+Such examiners may also be appointed to examine master’s theses in the same period – eligibility to examine for doctoral degrees and master’s awards will be considered independently.

-For Masters by Research examinations only, an examiner may be appointed for a three-year period, and in that time may examine an unlimited number of master’s theses, as long as they meet the criteria for expertise and experience above.
+For Master’s by Research examinations only, an examiner may be appointed for a three-year period, and in that time may examine an unlimited number of master’s theses, as long as they meet the criteria for expertise and experience above.
 Following the three-year tenure, an examiner may not act as a research degree examiner for a five-year period.
 Individuals who have been, or are currently acting as, the external examiner for a University of Huddersfield taught course may also be appointed as an external examiner for a research degree candidate.

 Q4.
 Exceptions